hashicorp/terraform-provider-kubernetes/website/docs/d/service_account.html.markdown

 # kubernetes_service_account

 A service account provides an identity for processes that run in a Pod.
+This data source reads the service account and makes specific attributes available to Terraform.

 Read more at [Kubernetes reference](https://kubernetes.io/docs/admin/service-accounts-admin/)